 5) Are the alliances and forms of unexpected solidarity between miners and queer activists a form of inhuman solidarity?

 I do believe that inhuman (the coal) was an important basis for the alliance.
 As described in the text, the miner communities can be just as homophobic, racist, and sexist as the rest of the society.
 However, the members of LGSM (London Lesbian and Gay Support the Miners) believed that the prejudices mostly resulted from ignorance and they could intervene and challenge the prejudices by creating a supportive environment of comradeship.
 For this purpose, they needed to comprehend the “inhuman sociality of coal”, which significantly shaped life in Britain, both in capital and in the mining pits.
 In the pits, the coal created an “intimate togetherness” – a strong social binding between the miners, who worked together in the dark, naked and in the continual presence of danger.
+Nicely put, not potential homoerotic components

 The LGSM community succeeded and connected with miners in the village Dulais in multiple social forms – friendships, support and donations, forming “personal-political” connections.
-The authoress believes that the achieved reciprocal support between miners and the queer scene lies in the possibilities of community and its understanding of shared violence (political, judicial and social), as one of the miners said to LGSM: “you know what harassment means, as we do… (p.
-31)” Rather than focusing on the differences between the lived experiences of these two groups, LGSM focused on the coal as a shared materiality that created an alternative basis for collaboration and created a shared solidarity both over coal and social justice.
+The author believes that the achieved reciprocal support between miners and the queer scene lies in the possibilities of community and its understanding of shared violence (political, judicial and social), as one of the miners said to LGSM: “you know what harassment means, as we do… (p.
+31)” Rather than focusing on the differences between the lived experiences of these two groups, LGSM focused on the coal as a shared materiality that created an alternative basis for collaboration and created a shared solidarity both over coal and social justice. – eating together, listening together

 6) How does Yusoff’s account of coal change the conception of the Anthropocene?

 By granting agency to coal, she challenges the common distinction between life and death, human and inhuman, plants and subjects and geologic epochs – because the inhuman, e.g. fossils, is what makes life possible, moreover the inhuman (the coal) is also based on former life.
-She presents the inhuman as „activation within, through and beyond life (rather than an understanding of life as the activating force within life) and the inhuman as something that extends life beyond itself into the fabric of the universe… (p.11)
+She presents the inhuman as „activation within, through and beyond life (rather than an understanding of life as the activating force within life) and the inhuman as something that extends life beyond itself into the fabric of the universe… (p.11) nicely put

-Yusoff also views Anthropocene as “social”.
+Yusoff also views Anthropocene as “social” and geological.
 The current conceptualization of Anthropocene is only focused on politics of reproduction (which seeks interventions for the growing number of births) but neglects all other forms of reproductive social and biological life.
-According to Yusoff, we also have to pay attention to „nonlife“, because the social and the geographical overlaps (e.g. Yusoff shows how working in mines shapes miners’ social life, she talks about the “black lungs” of mine workers and the link between emission from coal power plants and premature deaths in India.)
+According to Yusoff, we also have to pay attention to „nonlife“, because the social and the geographical interrelations(e.g. Yusoff shows how working in mines shapes miners’ social life, she talks about the “black lungs” of mine workers and the link between emission from coal power plants and premature deaths in India.)